Jameslo599/capital-one/README.md

 utilized react portals to implement modal with working z-index functionality. created a linked list for chatbot, learned onclick = {() => {}} pattern to pass arguments into event handlers redo my cookie storage logic
+Used nodemailer to create my own password reset system.